zhuy16/learning_notes/00_forBiologistBeginners.md

 This could be the best to start with, as it handles visulization, and is simple and useful.

-**2) in shell script**, alternatively called bash script. free codes/tools are mostly available in linux/unix systems. consider has such a system, either a mac computer, or a ubuntu OS installation.
-Or simply register a AWS account in Amazon and start from a free EC2 instance.
+**2) in shell script**, alternatively called bash script. free codes/tools are mostly available in linux/unix systems. consider has such a system, be it either a mac computer, or a ubuntu OS installation, or simply register a AWS account in Amazon and start from a free EC2 instance.
 Most tools for sequence analysis are written to work in shell script.

 **3) in python**